-Module Code AR5005 Module Title Reading: Architecture is Seen by Each of Us Differently Level 5 Prerequisites Acceptance is dependent upon review of a portfolio Prior study of architecture Credits Full Year: 4 (US) 7.5 (ECTS) Single Semester: 2 (US) 3.75 (ECTS) Suitability Study Options 1 or 2 MUST BE STUDIED WITH AR5006, AR5007 and AR5008 Content The Built landscapes of our world are a way of reading a society over time - its relationship to climate and material, along with ideas of social structure, ritual and use.
+Module Title: Reading: Architecture is Seen by Each of Us Differently

+Acceptance is dependent upon review of a portfolio

+Prior study of architecture

+• Full Year: 4 (US) 7.5 (ECTS)

+Study Options 1 or 2

+MUST BE STUDIED WITH AR5006, AR5007 and AR5008

+The Built landscapes of our world are a way of reading a society over time - its relationship to climate and material, along with ideas of social structure, ritual and use.
 Architects frequently draw their ideas from this living archive, and architectural historians thread their stories of how ideas may move through time and space.
 Each architect also does this, in an open manner, exploring works that fascinate them, finding ideas there that they enjoy and use.
 This ability for us to draw on thinking laid down by others is wonderful, a shorthand to developing ideas that otherwise might take considerable time.

 As we do this we come to this field with our own histories in space and culture, and so how we absorb and respond to the work we see will vary from one another and will change over time as we see and study more and more works.
 In this process a conversation really helps, a teasing out of our different viewpoints and what we see and see how others respond to our observations.
 This conversation can take place in person, or in books, blogs or other places over time.
 In this module you will look at works and using drawings and writing tell each other and us what you observe, what you enjoy.
-You will see what others have said will critique and debate these as part of the process.
-Staff across the school will share their own observations of buildings they have been shaped by, and you are to use these not as instruction, but as being illustrative of a way of seeing and reading architectural history and theory as a foundation for critique; Observation skills and techniques; Studying and analysing precedents; Advanced research skills using primary and secondary sources; Synthesis and analysis of primary and secondary sources;
+You will see what others have said will critique and debate these ลร part of the process.

+Staff across the school will share their own observations of buildings they have been shaped by, and you are to use these not as instruction, but as being illustrative of a way of seeing and reading architecture you can bring to bear to works of your choosing.